inspec/inspec/docs-chef-io/content/inspec/resources/mssql_sys_conf.md

     parent = "inspec/resources/os"
 +++

-Use the `mssql_sys_conf` Chef InSpec audit resource to test the configuration of a Mssql database.
+Use the `mssql_sys_conf` Chef InSpec audit resource to test the configuration of a Microsoft SQL Server database.

 ## Installation